ShortestPathLab/warthog-jps/README.md

 Warthog-JPS is an extension to Warthog with JPS support.
 See [warthog-core](https://github.com/ShortestPathLab/warthog-core) for more details on Warthog setup.

+If you find this work useful, please cite our paper as follows:

 	@article{Harabor_Grastien_2014,
 	title={Improving Jump Point Search},
 	volume={24},